 If you’ve done all of the aforementioned steps and are still experiencing poor WiFi, you might finally want to check your signal to noise ratio.
 A what?
 Various electronic devices like microwaves, TVs, refrigerators, and even other WiFi networks can disrupt your signal.

-It’s a practical way to pinpoint problem areas and figure out what’s hurting your signal.
+It’s a practical way to pinpoint problem spots and figure out what’s hurting your signal — especially when your WiFi is weak all of a sudden after a neighbor adds a new AP.

 Choose the Right Frequency Band and Channel

-Another common reason for weak Wi-Fi signals is channel interference — and it often goes unnoticed.
+Another common reason for weak WiFi signals is channel interference — and it often goes unnoticed.
 Even if your router supports multiple bands, the actual frequency and channel selection can make a big difference.
+When picking a channel, always scan with a WiFi Channel Scanner to avoid congestion.

 4. Upgrade Your WiFi Equipment and Settings